16EAGLE/getSpatialData/README.md

 ## Example

-The following code represents a working chain for querying, filtering, previewing and downloading Sentinel-2 data within R. This can be also done for Sentinel-1 or -3.
+The following code represents a working chain for querying, filtering, previewing and downloading Sentinel-2 data within R. The procedure can be done for Sentinel-1, Sentinel-2 or Sentinel-3.

 ```R
 ## Load packages